-Boulders in water features
+Boulders in Water Features

-Nothing makes a pond or water feature look more timeless and natural than good, weathered, surface landscape boulders.
+Nothing makes a water feature look more timeless and natural than weathered surface boulders.
 These boulders generally have more character and appeal than subsurface rock.

 Unearthed boulders are like broken glass, unscarred surface stones are like diamonds.

 In a water feature, the more boulders the better.
 At a minimum, a few boulders flanking the waterfall.
 It looks inviting to have boulders partially submerged in the main body of water.
 It also enhances the natural look.